3rd/git-service/README.md

 ## Description

-This service exposes a webhook (`/update`), that will pull the latest changes of a git repository.
-It's made to be extended by other routes that operate on the repository.
+This is a web service that runs on top of a git repository and exposes routes that fetch information from the repository / perform actions.

+All the responses are in JSON.

+Routes:

+- `/remotes` lists remotes
+- `/branches/local` lists local branches
+- `/branches/remote` lists remote branches
+- `/branch/:name` outputs the last commit id for this branch (for now)
+- `/branch/:name/checkout` performs a checkout
+- `/branch/:name/fetch` performs a fetch
+- `/branch/:name/pull` performs a pull

 ## Why